wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 * `onlysafefor_$TYPE` - For use in `@return-taint`, marks the return type as safe for a specific `$TYPE` but unsafe for the other types.
 * `$TYPE` - if just the type is specified in a parameter, it is bitwised AND with the input variable's taint.
 Normally you wouldn't want to do this, but can be useful when `$TYPE` is `none` to specify that the parameter is not used to generate the return value.
 In an `@return` this could be used to enumerate which taint flags the return value has, which is usually only useful when specified as `tainted` to say it has all flags.
 * `array_ok` - special purpose flag to say ignore tainted arguments if they are in an array.
-* `allow_override` - Special purpose flag to specify that that taint annotation should be overriden by phan-taint-check if it can detect a specific taint.
+* `allow_override` - Special purpose flag to specify that that taint annotation should be overridden by phan-taint-check if it can detect a specific taint.

 The value for `$TYPE` can be one of `htmlnoent`, `html`, `sql`, `shell`, `serialize`, `custom1`, `custom2`, `misc`, `sql_numkey`, `escaped`, `none`, `tainted`, `raw_param`.
 Most of these are taint categories, except:
 * `htmlnoent` - like `html` but disable double escaping detection that gets used with `html`.
 When `escapes_html` is specified, escaped automatically gets added to `@return`, and `exec_escaped` is added to `@param`.
 Similarly `onlysafefor_html` is equivalent to `onlysafefor_htmlnoent`, escaped.